xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 If you don't want to have to manually enter the username and password each time you run Pipeline, check out the section below on [secure password storage in pipeline](#secure-passwords).
 {: .notice--warning}

 To verify that the connection is established, check that the subscription Destination Group State is Active.
-Also note that the Destination Group Id has been dynamically created (since we don't configure a destination-group on the router for dialin) and beings with "DialIn_."
+Also note that the Destination Group Id has been dynamically created (since we don't configure a destination-group on the router for dialin) and begins with "DialIn_."

 <div class="highlighter-rouge">
 <pre class="highlight">